flakybitnet/pod-startup-lock/README.md

 * [K8s-health](k8s-health/README.md)

   Optional component.
-Performs healthcheck of Kubernetes DaemonSets.
+Performs healthcheck of Kubernetes DaemonSets and Node CPU load.
-  May be used by Lock service to postpone lock acquiring until all DaemonSets on the Node are up and running.
+  May be used by Lock service to postpone lock acquiring until all DaemonSets on the Node are up and running or Node is not overloaded.

 ## Images